RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 ### News Aggregation App

-**Mentors:** TBD
+**Mentors:** Abhinav Kumar

 **Description:**
-An app that collect news from top websites like TechCrunch, etc and sends its summary with a link to full content.
+A Rocket.Chat app that collects news from top websites like TechCrunch, etc and sends its summary with a link to full content.
 The technical challenge would be to write different logic to collect news from different sources -> since some has API, some has RSS feed.
 These sources should be categorized and presented in a "newspaper" or "news feed" format.
 News sources and categories should be completely configurable.

 **Desired Skills:**
 Rocket.Chat App development.